 The crowntainer is the cone top most different from other types of cones.
 They were invented by Amos and Edgar Calleson and manufactured by Crown Cork & Seal from late 1939 through the mid-1950s.
 The cans were made of just two pieces, a seamless, continuous body and spout and a concave bottom.
 Notice there is no protruding rim where the cone meets the body as with the other types of cones.
 The inner vessel was formed with steel and then wrapped with aluminum on the exterior.
 Many crowntainers have this silvery aluminum color, hence the nick-name "Silver Growler" for crowntainers.
 Crowntainers are about 5 1/8" tall and about 2 7/8" in diameter at rims.

-The Chief Oshkosh Supreme Pilsener Beer crowntainer featured to the right is near mint, graphically appealing, hard to find, and, as of the writing of this article, available for sale or trade at Breweriana.com.
+The Chief Oshkosh Supreme Pilsener Beer crowntainer featured to the right is near mint, graphically appealing, hard to find, and, as of how much is viagra 50 the writing of this article, available for sale or trade at Breweriana.com.

 Quart Cone Tops